U.S. to skip China fleet review after Japan shunned

 Earlier on Thursday, Daniel Russel, President Barack Obama's diplomatic point man for East Asia, said that while the United States did not take a position on rival territorial claims in East Asia, China should be in no doubt about Washington's resolve to defend its allies if necessary.

-Hagel said he would speak candidly and directly with officials from China when he travels to Beijing next week and would encourage "responsible behavior."
+Hagel said he would speak candidly and directly with officials from China when he travels to Beijing next week and would encourage "responsible behaviour."

 "The South China Sea, East China Sea - we have differences there.
 We talk about those differences," Hagel said as he wrapped up three days of informal talks with ministers from the 10-member Association of Southeast Asian Nations (ASEAN).